Interpreting the 10 Commandments for Kids

 Among the laws given by God were very specific “case” laws that defined what would happen as a result of breaking the laws and how they were to be enforced.
 Other laws were more general and were intended to establish ethical and moral principles by which the people were expected to live.
 The Ten Commandments fall into this latter kind of general law or principles.

 The first four Commandments address the “vertical” relationship between people and God.
+These are basic principles that help us understand who God is and what He expects at the most basic level.
 The last six Commandments are about the “horizontal” relationship between people.
-Here is a listing of the Ten Commandments with verse references and some basic commentary to help you and your kids understand what the 10 Commandments are saying to us, even today.
+Each of these points to the value (sanctity) of an essential component of human community.
+Below is a listing of the Ten Commandments with verse references and some basic commentary to help you and your kids understand what the 10 Commandments are saying to us, even today.
 (These Commandments are taken from the Holman Christian Standard Bible.)
+You can find the 10 Commandments listed in a printable Scripture page as well (see image to the right).

 The Ten Commandments